 The landlord has ten days to ask for additional information which you must provide so long as the request is not unduly burdensome.
 If the landlord fails to respond to the sublet request within 30 days, then a failure to respond is deemed consent.
 If the landlord unreasonably withholds consent the tenant may proceed with the sublet.
 If the owner commences a legal action challenging the sublet and the tenant prevails in demonstrating that the withholding of approval was unreasonable or that the landlord acted in bad faith, the tenant may recover his or her attorney’s fees.

-Current rent guidelines (Orders 51 and 52) do not permit a landlord to charge an additional sublet allowance.
+Recent rent guidelines (Orders 51-53) have not permitted a landlord to charge an additional sublet allowance.
 However, rent guidelines in the past have permitted a sublet allowance that was effective with the commencement of the sublet, and which was rescinded once the subtenancy ended and the prime tenant returned.
 When there was a sublet allowance, it could be passed along to the subtenant.

 Separate from any applicable landlord sublet allowance, a prime tenant is permitted to charge up to an additional 10% (at the prime tenant’s discretion) if the unit is fully furnished.